-“Beef producers have made significant improvements in safety but this outbreak is a stark reminder of important prevention and testing is,” said Brendan Flaherty, a food safety attorney with the law PritzkerOlsen, who filed a lawsuit on behalf of a woman sickened in a June E. coli outbreak linked to Carbon Live Fire Mexican Grill in Chicago.
+“Beef producers have made significant improvements in safety but this outbreak is a stark reminder of important prevention and testing is,” said Brendan Flaherty, a food safety attorney, who filed a lawsuit on behalf of a woman sickened in a June E. coli outbreak linked to Carbon Live Fire Mexican Grill in Chicago.

 The U.S. Food and Drug Administration’s Food Safety and Inspection Service (USDA FSIS) was notified of an E. coli O157:H7 illness cluster on July 20, 2016.
 Working together with the New Hampshire Department of Health and Human Services, the agencies were able to establish a link between the beef products from PT Farm and this illness cluster.
 The cases were reported from a number of different locations between June 17 and July 16.
 The agencies have not released the names of those establishments.